-What are the works of contemporary art that have marked and shaped the history of art?
+What are the works that have marked the history of (modern and) contemporary art?
 After moving away from classical art, these revolutions have opened new fields and infinite freedom.

 Avant-garde, revolutionary, audacious… they all marked a style.
 Duchamp, Picasso, Christo, Anish Kapoor, JR, have one thing in common; their status of pioneers.
-Artsper has selected 11 of its artworks to show you how they have influenced the History of art…
+Artsper has selected 11 of these works and how they marked the history of art…

 Duchamp marked the birth of artistic gesture with a work of art.
 A gesture that is anti-aesthetic but he focused on the concept: it is the concept of “ready made”, here, that classifies the object as a piece of art.
 A reversed fountain which resembles a urinal and gives ideas to the most iconoclasts… performance artist Pierre Pinoncelli, armed with a hammer and his urine, attacked the “ready made” two times in a row during the inaugural exhibition of the Carre des Arts in Nimes on August 24, 1993, and then at the Pompidou Center on January 4, 2006.

 2. Edouard Manet, Le déjeuner sur l’herbe, 1863